Pashtun nationalism: 19th century

 Parts of the Pashtunistan region around Peshawar was invaded by Ranjit Singh and his Punjabi army in the early part of the 19th century, but a few years later they were defeated by the British, which reached the Pashtunistan region from the east.
 In 1836 the Emir of Afghanistan, Dost Mohammad Khan proposed that the Indus river serve as the border between Afghanistan and India in exchange for the Emir renouncing his authority over Kashmir.
 The British however supported the Punjabis in Lahore and their claim over Peshawar which greatly offended the Emir of Afghanistan who had claims on the Pashtun city.

+Early 20th century

+Following First World War, King Amanullah Khan believing the British and Indian troops would be "too war-weary to resist" sent detachments of Afghan soldiers which were assisted by tribal formations, to what is now Khyber Pakhtunkhwa and Northern Baluchistan in an attempt to reclaim all Pashtun territory west of the Indus river which had been lost during the 1800s, sparking the Third Anglo-Afghan War.
+However the British were unnerved by King Amanullah's alliance with the new Bolshevik government in Moscow and were angry at King Amanullah's aggitation of nationalists within the defined borders of the Raj and conducted an aerial bombing campaign on Kabul.
+Many Pashtuns from the occupied territories such as Nisar Muhammad Esapzai enlisted in the Afghan Army and resisted the British in order to reunite with Afghanistan.
+While the war resulted in a diplomatic victory for King Amanullah gaining de jure control over its foreign affairs (despite no Afghan ruler abiding by the treaty with Afghanistan continuing to maintain relations with Britain's adversaries such as Germany and Russia), his initial goal of reuniting all Pashtuns was not met and as a result of the war the Afghan military began to be reformed and the Afghan Air Force was established in 1921 with Soviet assistance.

 Manzoor Pashteen, Chairman of the Pashtun Tahafuz Movement ("Pashtun Protection Movement"), a social movement based in Khyber Pakhtunkhwa and Balochistan.